In slum of Chavez's political birth, a tomb and baseball diamond

 He recalled how he hugged and shook hands with Chavez at the same voting precinct in the "23 de enero" slum during an election in 2006.
 The moment was recorded by Venezuelan TV, and Villamizar played a clip of it again on Friday on the Korean-made computer in his modest apartment.

-Chavez formed community groups to run everything from food programs to health clinics in poor neighbourhoods such as this one, ignored for decades by a narrow political elite.
+Chavez formed community groups to run everything from food programs to health clinics in poor neighborhoods such as this one, ignored for decades by a narrow political elite.

 The groups replicated across Venezuela and developed close ties to the government, becoming a foundation of Chavez's political movement during his 14 years in power.

-They will now go to work for Chavez's hand-picked successor, Nicolas Maduro, who is favoured to beat centrist opposition candidate Henrique Capriles in a presidential election in the next few weeks.
+They will now go to work for Chavez's hand-picked successor, Nicolas Maduro, who is favored to beat centrist opposition candidate Henrique Capriles in a presidential election in the next few weeks.

 Maduro will benefit from the surge of emotion following Chavez's death Tuesday, although he lacks his charisma.

-Chavez's verve, penetrating gaze, sense of humour and often antagonistic style captivated the masses even as he repelled the rich.
+Chavez's verve, penetrating gaze, sense of humor and often antagonistic style captivated the masses even as he repelled the rich.

 "He was magnetic.
 Watching him speak on TV was like watching an adventure film that went on for hours," Villamizar said.